yusuffcanlii/yusuffcanlii/README.md

 ### 🚀 **About Me**
-**HR Manager transitioning to Software Engineer** Leveraging my management experience in Human Resources, I am transitioning into Software Engineering to build hybrid solutions.
+**HR Manager transitioning to Software Engineer** Leveraging my management experience and **M.Sc. in Labor Economics**, I am transitioning into Software Engineering to build hybrid solutions.
 I combine my strategic background with technical skills in C++ and Python to develop secure, efficient, and globally standardized software.

 ---